vinckr/site/markdown/blog/quotes.md

 > "Could I interest you in everything all of the time?" - [Bo Burnham](https://www.youtube.com/watch?v=8NJDMV9hJxc)

-> "The evolution of the idea of money is closely associated, for reasons which must be apparent to even the most casual observer, with the development of the notions of sin and guilt.
-Even in the earliest periods of trade we find rudimentary principles at work such as would lead us to believe that primitive man had evolved methods of exchange which sui generis implied the existence of debt.
-It was not until Ricardo’s time, however, that a formula was arrived at which expressed the relationship between debtor and creditor beyond all caviling.
-With almost Euclidian simplicity Ricardo summed it up thus: "a debt is discharged by the delivery of money."
-The realization that we collectively have no idea what we're doing here, that a whole lot of what we believe to be real and permanent is imaginary and temporary, and that there are no rules to life, no winners, that we should take care of nature and each other, and that you should follow your muse to do what you find interesting and beautiful." - [Henry Miller](https://en.wikipedia.org/wiki/Henry_Miller)
+> "The realization that we collectively have no idea what we're doing here, that a whole lot of what we believe to be real and permanent is imaginary and temporary, and that there are no rules to life, no winners, that we should take care of nature and each other, and that you should follow your muse to do what you find interesting and beautiful." - [Henry Miller](https://en.wikipedia.org/wiki/Henry_Miller)

 > What a liberation to realize that the “voice in my head” is not who I am.
 Who am I then?
 The one who sees that.” - [Eckhart Tolle](https://en.wikipedia.org/wiki/Eckhart_Tolle)